garciagomezluis/ratherlabs-challenge/README.md

 __Explanation__

 The contracts that can be deployed are: SSYPV1.sol and SSYPV2.sol.
 Both of them have the same interface.
-From the user's point there is only one relevant function allowed for them to use:
+From the user's point of view there is only one relevant function allowed for them to use:

 ```solidity
 function subscribe(